Branching random walk with non-local competition: Proof of Theorems and (contour arguments)

-where the second inequality follows by Proposition~\ref{prop:bound_closed_edges} under condition~3.
+where the second inequality follows by Proposition~\ref{prop:bound_closed_edges} under condition~2, and the last inequality follows from our choice of $b$.
 This establishes~\eqref{eq:thmclaim}, and completes the proof. \end{proof} \begin{proof}[Proof of Theorem~\ref{th:shape}] Recall from~\eqref{eq:fatten} that for $X\subseteq \R^d$, the set $X_\epsilon$ denotes the $\epsilon$-fattening of $X$.
 We begin by proving the upper bound, i.e.~we show that for every $\epsilon>0,$ we have

 This follows from classical results on branching random walks: Let $\mathcal T = ((\mathcal N_t)_{t\ge0},(X_t(u),t\ge0,u\in \mathcal N_t),(\alpha(u),u\in \mathcal U),(\beta(u),u\in \mathcal U),(\rho(u),u\in \mathcal U))$ be a BRW tree with resiliences as in Section~\ref{sec:construction}.
 By our construction in Section~\ref{sec:construction}, for $t\ge 0$,